JK-teaching/ML4ED/README.md

 - Fernando Marmolejo-Ramos: GAMLSS as a framework for statistical learning
 - Clara Schumacher: Pedagogical Perspectives on Learning Analytics

+SS 2025 external lectures:

+- Vaclav Bayer: Predictive Learning Analytics in practice (case of OUAnalyse)

 ## Course requirements

-Students needs to pass at least 3 assignments, be presented on all external lectures and submit an essay on selected topic.
+Students needs to submit all assignments and have at least 50% of cummulative score, be presented on all external lectures and submit an essay on selected topic.

-Last year topics (SS 2024):
+SS 2024 topics:

 - Student success prediction
 - Automated essay scoring